List of Development Banks in India: Check Meaning, Types, Roles, Features, & Objectives

 • A new government company was formed under the name of Industrial Development Bank of India Ltd., From October 2004, IDBI Ltd started its working as a bank.

-• In March 1982, EXIM Bank was established under the Export Import Bank of India Act of 1981.
+• In March 1982, the EXIM Bank was established under the Export-Import Bank of India Act of 1981.

-• EXIM Bank (Export Import Bank of India) is a premier export financial institution of the country.
+• EXIM Bank (Export-Import Bank of India) is a premier export financial institution in the country.

 • This helps in developing by merging the foreign trade and investment with the economic rise of India.